Council has a Local Alcohol Policy and Alcohol Ban.

 Council have identified five objectives for dog control in the Matamata-Piako District and developed policies to help achieve them.

-Policy on the Remission and Postponement of Rates (pdf, 417kb)
+Policies on the Remission and Postponement of Rates (pdf, 711.70KB)

-This policy contains all our policies regarding the remission and postponement of rates.
+This policy contains all of our policies regarding the remission and postponement of rates.

 This policy helps Council to determine what the really important (‘significant’) issues are to the community, and how we will go about involving the community in making those decisions (‘engagement’).